JasonMahdjoub/MaDKitLanEdition/README.md

 ###### MadKitLanEdition integrates :
 * MadKitGroupExtension's features in a native way
 * Advanced network futures which enables to connect several peers between them, and emulate a secured multi-agent system that virtually evolves into the same environment, i.e. the same virtual machine.

 Tutorials are not already available.
 For now, you can find inspiration with the available demos.
-Excutable jar files are available on the corresponding section (see below).
+Executable jar files are available on the corresponding section (see below).
 You can also find inspiration into Junit tests.

 ###### Network futures of MaDKitLanEdition :